whycody/GoNext/Docs/README.md

 ## User Stories

+- User story 1(Registration): As a user, I want to register in the application, so that I can use it for my personal purposes.
-- User story 1(Registration/Logging in): As a user, I want to register/log in to the application, so that I can use it for my personal purposes.
+- User story 2(Logging in): As a user, I want to log in to the application, so that I can use it for my personal purposes.
+- User story 3(Forgot password): As a user, I want to reset my password in case I forgot it, so that I can continue using the application without creating a new account.
+- User story 4(Change password): As a user, I want to be able to change my password, so that if my logging credentials are leaked, I can change them easily.
-- User story 2(Creating tasks): As a user, I want to create tasks, so that I keep track on my personal objectives.
+- User story 5(Creating tasks): As a user, I want to create tasks, so that I keep track on my personal objectives.
-- User story 3(Managing tasks): As a user, I want to assign a priority level to a task, edit it, or delete it so that I have a clear overview of all task details.
+- User story 6(Managing tasks): As a user, I want to assign a priority level to a task, edit it, or delete it so that I have a clear overview of all task details.
-- User story 4(Creating groups): As a user, I want to create a group so that I can collaborate on tasks with other group members.
+- User story 7(Creating groups): As a user, I want to create a group so that I can collaborate on tasks with other group members.
+- User story 8(Initing members): As a group admin, I want to invite users to a created group, so that we can share common tasks.
-- User story 5(Managing groups): As a group admin, I want to set other members as admins or remove them from the group so that I can maintain proper group management.
+- User story 9(Managing groups): As a group admin, I want to set other members as admins or remove them from the group so that I can maintain proper group management.

 ***